nodejs/cjs-module-lexer/README.md

 [wabt](https://github.com/WebAssembly/wabt) as a sibling folder to this project.
 The wat file is then build by running `make lib/lexer.wat`

+### Creating a Release
+These are the steps to create and publish a release.
+You will need docker installed as well as having installed [wabt](https://github.com/WebAssembly/wabt) as outlined above:

+- [ ] Update the package.json version, and run a full build and test
+  - npm install
+  - npm run build
+  - npm run test
+- [ ] Commit and tag the changes, pushing up to main and the tag
+  - git tag -a 1.4.2 -m "1.4.2"
+- [ ] Create the GitHub release
+- [ ] Run npm publish from an account with access (asking somebody with access the nodejs-foundation account is an option if you don't have access.

 ### License

 MIT